How to Glaze Bathroom Cabinets for an Antique Look?

 Step 3.
 Get the Glaze

-For small areas, corners and crevices, I recommend putting the glaze with a clean cloth as it’s much easier to work with.
+Open up the seal of the premixed glaze container.
+Add this already tinted glaze to the foam portion of the paint roller or the bristles of the paintbrush.
+For small areas, corners, and crevices, I recommend putting the glaze with a clean cloth as it’s much easier to work with.

+Remember, you don’t need to add a lot of glazes to get the antique effect.
 The glaze should only be applied as a thin layer (thinner than paint or a stain you already put).

 But remember, the thin layer of glaze on the cabinets will dry quickly.
 For this reason, it is better to focus on sections as you work.